 Number of servers: 950+ | Server locations: 60+ | IP addresses: 40000+ | Maximum devices supported: 5

-Get up to 46% Off IPVanish VPN Service.
-IPVanish's top-tier network delivered some of the fastest speeds in our tests.
-Its zero log policy gives you total privacy and peace of mind.
-Hurry up!
+[72% Off IPVanish Official Promotion, ends 31/3] - Get up to 72% off this award winning VPN Service with IPVanish's top-tier network delivering some of the fastest speeds in our tests.
+Zero logs gives you total privacy and it costs just $3.33 per month!

-While many VPN providers try to stand out with their free plans and cheap commercial products, IPVanish talks more about service quality.
-It's "the world's fastest VPN" says the website, boasting 40,000+ shared IPs, 950+ VPN servers in 60+ countries, unlimited P2P traffic, five simultaneous connections, a no logs policy and more.
+While many VPN services try to stand out with their free plans and cheap commercial products, IPVanish talks more about service quality.
+It's "the world's fastest VPN" says the website, boasting 40,000+ shared IPs, 1000+ VPN servers in 60+ countries, unlimited P2P traffic, five simultaneous connections, a no logs policy and more.

 Great for performance and security